What’s the Average Cost of College Tuition, Fees and Housing?

 2. Make Extra Payments

 If your budget allows, pay more than the minimum amount required every month.
-If you have loans with different interest rates, consider putting your extra payments toward the loans with the highest interest rates first.
-This can help maximize your interest savings.
+If you have loans with different interest rates, consider putting your extra payments toward the loans with the highest interest rates first to maximize your savings.

 If your budget doesn't have much room for extra payments, consider looking for ways to earn extra money through a side hustle, a second job, overtime hours or odd jobs.
 Opportunities can vary based on your situation, but even a little extra money every month can go a long way over time.